Common-pool resource: Influential factors in the management of common-pool resources

+Experimental Studies on Common Pool Resource Games

+Common Pool Resource (CPR) games have been a focal point in experimental research, providing insights into the dynamics and dilemmas associated with communal resource management.
+A foundational work introduced a conceptual framework that elucidates the strategic content of CPR dilemmas, demonstrating how theoretical constructs, such as the Prisoner's Dilemma and coordination games, apply to these behavioral challenges.
+Further, field experiments involving specific ecological features of CPRs, such as water irrigation, forestry, and fisheries, have revealed the impact of various resource-specific dynamics on collective action and resource management.
+Additionally, a study explored the external validity of CPR laboratory experiments within the context of artisanal benthic fisheries in Chile, revealing a correlation between cooperative behaviors exhibited in laboratory settings and those in real-world co-managed and open-access fisheries.
+These studies collectively underscore the complexity of CPR dilemmas and highlight the nuanced interplay between individual strategies, collective action, and resource sustainability, providing a multifaceted understanding of cooperation and norm internalization in the management of communal resources.

 Open access resources

 In economics, open access resources are, for the most part, rivalrous, non-excludable goods.
 This makes them similar to common goods during times of prosperity.
 Unlike many common goods, open access goods require little oversight or may be difficult to restrict access.
 However, as these resources are first come, first served, they may be affected by the phenomenon of the tragedy of the commons.
 Two possibilities may follow: a common property or an open access system.

-An open access system is set up to continue the ideals of an open access resource in which everything is up for grabs, e.g., land.
-This occurred during the expansion of the U.S. west where thousands of acres were given away to the first one to claim and work the land.

 However, in a different setting, such as fishing, there will be drastically different consequences.
 Since fish are an open access resource, it is relatively simple to fish and profit.
 If fishing becomes profitable, there will be more fishers and fewer fish.
 Fewer fish lead to higher prices which will lead again to more fishers, as well as lower reproduction of fish.
 This is a negative externality and an example of problems that arise with open access goods.